Douglas S. Cook

-Douglas S. Cook (June 26, 1959 – July 19, 2015) was an American screenwriter best known for writing 1996's film The Rock.
+Douglas S. Cook (June 26, 1959 – July 19, 2015) was an American screenwriter best known for writing the 1996 film The Rock.
 His other credits included Payoff, Holy Matrimony, Double Jeopardy and Criminal.
-Cook wrote all of his screenplays along with his writing partner David Weisberg.
+Cook wrote all of his screenplays with David Weisberg.
 They also wrote another action thriller script Blank Slate, which is currently un-produced at Bold Films.

+Early life and education

 Cook grew up in Boston and graduated from Phillips Exeter Academy and Harvard University.
+His siblings included Peter Mackenzie, an actor.

+Career

-He moved to California to pursue a career in screenwriting.
+Cook moved to California to pursue a career in screenwriting.

+Personal life

 Cook was married to Justine Jacoby Cook for 27 years.
 She was a former casting director and a production manager for the Marat Daukayev School of Ballet in Los Angeles.
 In November 2013, she died of ovarian cancer at age 53.
+They had two children.

 Cook died on July 19, 2015, at age 56 while visiting Malibu, California.
-He was survived by his son Mackenzie, daughter Hannah, mother Helen, brothers Brad and Peter, sister Heather, girlfriend Hannah Cox and several nieces and nephews.